Daniel-Krueger/daniel-krueger.github.io/_posts/2021-03-01-html-5-video-play-control.md

  x | Will pause the video and wind it 5 seconds backward |

 # Bookmark explanation
 The script pasted as a bookmark URL loads a minified version of a JavaScript [file](https://github.com/Daniel-Krueger/js_snippets/blob/main/video/html5_playcontrol.js) from my GitHub repository.
-Since you cannot directly reference files from GitHub it's loaded via https://www.jsdelivr.com/
+Since you cannot directly reference files from GitHub it's loaded via: https://www.jsdelivr.com/